 According to a research by NASA many benefits of having indoor plants have been proven following are a few.

-- Plants reduces stress and helps to deal with health problems such as headaches, exhaustion, coughs and eye irritation, sick building syndrome etc.
+- Plants reduce stress and help to deal with health problems such as headaches, exhaustion, coughs and eye irritation, sick building syndrome, etc.

 - For people who sit and work at a computer for more than 4 hours per day, a houseplant nearby has proven to increase productivity.

-- Plants reduce the accumulation of dust on the horizontal surfaces in your house or office, and at the same time they optimise the air humidity and purify it.
+- Plants reduce the accumulation of dust on the horizontal surfaces in your house or office, and at the same time, they optimize the air humidity and purify it.